jvrenes/trivia/backend/api_reference.md

 ## Endpoints

 ### GET /categories
-General:
+- General:
     - Returns an array list of categories and a success value.
     - Sample: ```curl http://127.0.0.1:5000/categories```

 ### GET /questions

-General:
+- General:
-    -Returns a list of questions object, succes value and total number of questions.
+    - Returns a list of questions object, succes value and total number of questions.
-    -Results are paginated in groups of 10.
+    - Results are paginated in groups of 10.
 Include a request argument to choose page number,starting from 1.